pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.7.md

 ## Incrementally migrating

-You are most likely going to want to incrementally your application to the new observation tools, rather than doing everything all at once.
+You are most likely going to want to incrementally migrate your application to the new observation tools, rather than doing everything all at once.
 That is possible, but there are some gotchas to be aware of when mixing "legacy" features (_i.e._ features using ``ViewStore`` and ``WithViewStore``) with "modern" features (_i.e._ features using ``ObservableState()``).